Archie D'Cruz, Editor, Designer, Writer

 But if you think wind towers are relics of the past now that we have electricity, think again.

 With so much focus on green technology today, several researchers[1][2] have been working on improved versions that can be incorporated into modern buildings.
-One of them, British scientist Ben Hughes,
+One of them, British scientist Ben Hughes, has patented a system that adds a vertical pipe loop carrying a mixture of liquid and solid refrigerant that he says will make wind towers a feasible alternative to air conditioning.

-including from Qatar, which may integrate them into stadiums and
+His zero-energy systems have attracted enough interest and funding, including from Qatar, which may integrate them into stadiums and structures at the FIFA soccer World Cup in 2022.

 Pretty cool, huh?